TitanStar73/better-cordova/README.md

 # How to use

-Simply run the python script in the directory you would like to create a new project in.
+Simply run the `better-cordova.py` OR the `better-cordova.exe` in the directory you would like to create a new project in.

 This tool will guide you through basic setup, and even provides easy to use basic html and javascript framework along with indepth css classes and guidance websites!